Mechanized Brigade "Trieste": World War II

 In 1926 the Italian army decided to change the structure of its divisions: instead of two brigades with two infantry regiments each the new divisions would consist of one brigade with three infantry regiments.
 Therefore, the "Valtellina" brigade was disbanded and the 65th Infantry Regiment transferred to VIII Infantry Brigade of the 8th Infantry Division "Po", while the 66th Infantry Regiment was transferred to XVI Infantry Brigade of the 16th Infantry Division "Fossalta".

-On 6 May 1937 the two regiments were reunited in the 8th Infantry Division "Po", which was subsequently equip as an motorized division.
+On 6 May 1937 the two regiments were reunited in the 8th Infantry Division "Po", which was subsequently equipped as a motorized division.
 The division also fielded the 21st Artillery Regiment and in 1938 added the 9th Bersaglieri Regiment, making it one of the few Italian divisions with three infantry regiments instead of the standard two infantry regiments.
 On 4 April 1939 the units was renamed as 101st Motorized Division "Trieste".
 At the outbreak of World War II the division was one of the few fully motorized divisions of the army.

 In fall of 1940 the division command and 21st Artillery Regiment were sent to Albania to reinforce the Italian units in the Greco-Italian War.
 After German forces had conquered Greece in the Battle of Greece the division command and 21st Artillery Regiment returned to Italy.
 In August 1941 the division was sent to Libya where it and the 132nd Armored Division "Ariete" formed the XX Motorized Corps.
 The Trieste immediately entered the frontline in the Siege of Tobruk.
 From Tobruk onward the division participated in all Western Desert Campaign battles: Operation Crusader, Battle of Gazala, Battle of Bir Hakeim, First Battle of El Alamein.
 During the Second Battle of El Alamein the Trieste was annihilated and its remnants, reinforced with men and materiel from Italy, fought against the British Eighth Army in Tunisia until the Axis surrender to the Allies on 13 May 1943.